johnmm/nltk-wiki/Machine-Translation.md

-Statistical machine translation is a rapidly growing area within Computational Linguistics.
+Statistical machine translation (SMT) is a rapidly growing area within Computational Linguistics.
 NLTK should provide a pathway for students who want to learn about the basic algorithms.
+[View NLTK activity on SMT](https://github.com/nltk/nltk/issues?labels=SMT)

 ## Existing functionality